Shoulder anatomy is actually four joints wrapped up in one arm.

 After serious soft tissue injury, a Doppler ultrasound scan often yields information that cannot be obtained from the clinical examination alone.
 It does however require specialised interpretation, and is best left to the specialist.
 This scan of the subscapular tendon (SSC) shows scar tissue (arrows) in the deltoid muscle (D).
 However that scar tissue can produce a confusing shadow (arrowheads) that mimics a tear.

-Strains and tears can occur in all muscles in the body.
+Strains and tears can occur in all muscles in the body; the teres minor muscle is often affected.

 Usually these occur from: